learn-co-curriculum/project-mode-ideas/README.md

 ### Developer-Specific

-* Gitabarotors
+* Gitaborators
-  * Show via commits who and through what projects you've worked on with people.
+  * Show through your commits who you've worked with and what projects you've worked on.
 * Big O calculutor
   * Read more about Big-O Notation [here](http://en.wikipedia.org/wiki/Big_O_notation).
 * Hack Hacker News
-  * Analyze which users on Hacker News are the most popular
+  * Analyze which [users are the most popular](http://minimaxir.com/img/hn-top-submitters.png) on Hacker News.
 * Visualization of who is committing code around the world
   * Along the lines of [GitHubBub](http://githubbub.com/).